MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-your-team-hierarchy.md

 > [!IMPORTANT]
 > To perform this step, you must install and use the latest version of the Teams PowerShell module from the PowerShell Test Gallery.
 For steps on how to do this, see [Install the latest Teams PowerShell module from the PowerShell Test Gallery](#install-the-latest-teams-powershell-module-from-the-powershell-test-gallery).

 If you want to immediately disable the **Published lists** tab for all users in your organization, you can remove your hierarchy.
 Users won't have access to the **Published lists** tab or any of the functionality on the tab.
-This includes the ability to create new lists to publish, access draft lists, publish, unpublish, duplicate, and view reporting. ???
+This includes the ability to create new task lists to publish, access draft lists, publish, unpublish, and duplicate lists, and view reporting.
 Removing the hierarchy doesn't unpublish tasks that were previously published.
 These tasks will remain available for recipient teams to complete.

 To remove your hierarchy, run the following command.
 You must be an admin to perform this step.